Guo Linyao

 Guo Linyao (born 10 March 1972) is a Chinese former gymnast who competed in the 1992 Summer Olympics.

 Coach Linyao Guo was born in China.
 He was born into a well-known gymnastics family.
-Both his mother, Huiqi Suo, and father, Shuzeng Guo were gymnasts on the Chinese National Team.
-He has two older brothers, Guo Linsheng and Guo Linxian, and one older sister, Guo Linhong who were all internationally competing gymnasts.
-His family, the "Guo" (国/國) - meaning Nation, is well known among the Chinese gymnastics field.
+Both his mother, Huiqi Suo, and father, Shuzeng Guo, were gymnasts on the Chinese National Team.
+He has two older brothers, Guo Linsheng and Guo Linxian, and one older sister, Guo Linhong, who were all internationally competing gymnasts.
+His family, the "Guo" (国/國) - meaning Nation, is well known in the Chinese gymnastics field.